-Parkinson’s disease is a progressive disease of the nervous system marked by tremor, muscular rigidity and slow, imprecise movement, chiefly affecting middle-aged and elderly people.
+Parkinson’s Disease is a progressive disease of the nervous system marked by tremors, muscular rigidity, slow imprecise movement (Bradykinesia), and sometimes challenges speech and writing abilities.

 - Rising From A Chair